Performance in the 2022 Index

 Product Delivery: 9th place.
 Bayer has an above average performance.
 The company has comprehensive access strategies for some of its products but lacks access strategy examples in low-income countries for its self-administered products.
 Bayer has also both scaled-up and piloted inclusive business models and performs well in supply chain capacity building.

 Ensure all late-stage R&D projects have comprehensive access plans.
 Bayer has introduced a structured process for access planning beginning in Phase II of clinical development.
 It has access plans in place for 80% of late-stage candidates analysed.
 The company can expand its access plans to all R&D projects from Phase II onwards.

 Expand access to on-patent cancer products in lower-middle and low-income countries, such as darolutamide (Nubeqa®).
-Bayer has access strategies in UMICs for darolutamide, indicated for prostate cancer and listed on the WHO Model List of Essential Medicines.
+Bayer has access strategies in UMICs for darolutamide, indicated for prostate cancer.
 The company can provide evidence of expanding access to the product via equitable access strategies and registration in lower-middle income countries, low-income countries and countries with a high burden of disease such as Guyana and Suriname.
 In addition, the company can expand access to sorafenib (Nexavar®), indicated for thyroid and liver cancer, via equitable access strategies and registration in LICs and in countries with a high burden of disease such as Bolivia, Guinea and Gambia.